mortaas/vive_rrcc/README.md

 * Tracker
 * Lighthouse

-It exposes the position and orientation of each device as coordinate frames relative to *world_vr* frame (one of the lighthouses) in the tf tree, which is configurable relative to the *world* frame.
+It exposes the position and orientation (pose) of each device as coordinate frames relative to the *world_vr* frame in the tf tree, which is configurable relative to the *world* frame.
 The naming scheme of each coordinate frame follows the following structure: &lt;device type&gt;_&lt;serial number&gt;, e.g. *controller_LHR_FF6FFD46*.
 This results in a structure similar to the tf tree example that is shown below:

 ![Example of the tf tree structure that is used in this package](frames.png)